hubertwel/paragraph-similarity/README.md

 **I am using the vectors that were inferred after the training the model on the train corpus and I am applying them on the independent data (the test corpus)**.

-Note that a sanity check is not relevant here, because the train corpus and the test corpus are not overlapping, so there won't be self similarity of paragraphs here (both sets are disjoint).
+Note that a sanity check is not relevant here, because the train corpus and the test corpus are not overlapping, so there won't be self-similarity of paragraphs here (both sets are disjoint).
 ```
 ranks_test = []
 first_ranks_test = []